wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
+= 3.4 (2010-) =
+* NEW: Colorbox is not applied to image links that have the class "colorbox-off"

 = 3.3 (2010-05-05) =
 * NEW: Belorussian translation by <a href="http://www.pc.de/">Marcis G.</a>
 * NEW: Russian translation by <a href="http://drive2life.ru">Drive2Life.ru</a>